kalsuri/kalsuri/README.md

-- 👋 Hi, I’m @kalsuri, You may know me as Christian or John.
+- 👋 Hi!
+I’m @kalsuri, You may know me as Christian or John.
 - 👀 I’m interested in everything!
 I meant it; if you have special interests I would love to hear about them.
 I love knowledge and gaining knowledge!
 My special interests are currently focused on maintence of my home and of my possesions.
       I am learning woodworking for my room and furniture as well as car mechanics for my 2005 honda civic!
 - 🌱 I’m currently pursuing a bachelors in Applied Mathematics with a minor in Computer Science.